Psychology and Sociology - BSc/BSc (Hons)

 Teaching, learning and assessment

 You will be taught in lectures, seminars, practical workshops and laboratories.
 Outside these timetabled sessions you will be expected to continue learning through self-study.
-Your work will be assessed using a number of techniques, including essay writing, presentations, report writing, critical reflections and examinations.
+Your work will be assessed using a number of techniques, including essay writing, presentations, podcasts, report writing, critical reflections and examinations.

 - Introduction to Psychology 1